How to Cut Your Own Hair

 Expert Advice on Cutting Your Own Hair

 Dennis Colpitts has done it all when it comes to cutting hair.
 And much more than just “cutting” hair, Dennis is an internationally recognized, 4th generation “clipper specialist” who uses his background in carpentry to break down a blueprint for building haircuts and hair tattoos.
 He has shared his unique artistry and advanced techniques on the platform and classroom in over 500 cities in more than 20 countries around the world on 5 different continents.
 From New York and LA to London, Italy, Brazil, Australia and South Africa, Dennis has taught hundreds of professional stylists the finer points of clipper technique for the creation of intricate styles and tattoo designs.
-He is currently the Director of Professional Barbering for the BaBylissPRO® division of Conair® Corporation.
+He is currently the Director of Professional Barbering for the BaBylissPRO® division of Conair® LLC.

 How to Cut Your Own Hair – For Men